cycle/docs/advanced/node-parser.md

 Cycle ORM provides convinient* way to convert flat structures into data trees.
 Parser can work using one large query or multiple queries using identical approach.
 Parser work with numeric arrays.

-> This section is intended for advanced scenarios, make sure you can't achieve given flexibility using default instuments before jumping to this approach.
+> This section is intended for advanced scenarios, make sure you can't achieve required flexibility using default instuments before jumping to this approach.

 ## Upack simple query
 We can start with simple example which converts query result into associated array (example is using Database instance):